lmco/dart/README.md

-# LM DART: Documentation and Reporting Tool
+# DART: A Documentation and Reporting Tool

 DART is a test documentation tool created by the Lockheed Martin Red Team to document and report on penetration tests in isolated network environments.